Refine your search

 My group has produced internationally recognized real-world evidence on utilisation and outcomes of different treatments, compared and validated different patient-reported outcome measurements and determined clinically important threshold values for them, and evaluated health inequalities in neurodegenerative disorders.

-My research has been funded by e.g Academy of Finland research fellowship, 3x grants from Michael J Fox Foundation for Parkinson’s research, work package leadership in Horizon-EU funded project Real4Reg https://www.real4reg.eu/ coordinated by the German Medicines Agency.
+My research has been funded by e.g Academy of Finland research fellowship, 3x grants from Michael J Fox Foundation for Parkinson’s research, work package leadership in Horizon-EU funded project Real4Reg coordinated by the German Medicines Agency.
+I collaborate actively with different stakeholders.

 Antti-Jussi Kouvo ([email protected])

 I am a senior lecturer in the Department of Social Sciences at the University of Eastern Finland.
 My teaching focuses on research methods, especially statistical ones.
 My research focuses on well-being, social cohesion and social networks.
-I have studied the topics in the contexts of welfare states, neighbourhoods and the disadvantaged groups.
+I have studied the topics in the contexts of welfare states, neighborhoods and the disadvantaged groups.
 For example, in our research project “The neighboring networks of the older city dwellers” we looked at the role of neighborhood networks for the well-being of older people and in our current project called SISU (funded by Research Council of Finland) I lead a work package that focuses on the role of institutional trust during the green transition.
+In CoROL project funded by the Finnish Research Council we analyze the current state of public trust towards the legal system in European countries as well as threats to rule of law.
+I also love to collect data.
+At the moment, together with our country team, I implement the data collection and research of the European SHARE survey research infrastructure (Survey of Health, Aging and Retirement in Europe) in Finland.

 SISU project (in Finnish)